-The Linley Group has developed forecasts of communications ASSPs for wired applications, embedded microprocessors, and FPGAs using information gathered in its market-share process, from public financials and other public sources, and from reviewing carrier and enterprise spending trends.
-Wireless coverage appears in a separate report: Mobile Semiconductor Market Share Forecast 2012–2017.
+The Linley Group has developed forecasts of communications ASSPs for wired applications, embedded microprocessors, and FPGAs using information gathered in its market-share process, from public financials and other public sources, and from reviewing spending and technology trends.
+This report also includes our forecasts for server processors and, new to this edition, integrated base-station processors.
+The latter category is a new class of chips that combines CPUs and DSPs and serves both traditional macro base stations and small cells.
+A separate report, Mobile Semiconductor Market Share Forecast, provides forecasts for processors and wireless chips used in mobile clients such as smartphones and tablets.

-Beyond 2014, we expect carrier and data-center spending to slow.
-Service providers will increasingly focus on wireless-access networks and the transport infrastructure to support those, whereas wireline-access spending will languish.
-China will begin 4G deployments in 2014 and should continue spending heavily on cellular networks through 2015.
+Beyond 2014, we expect carrier spending to slow.
+Service providers will increasingly focus on wireless-access networks and the transport infrastructure to support those, whereas wireline-access spending will stagnate.
+China began 4G deployments in 2014 and should continue spending heavily on cellular networks through 2015.
 Wireless operators that have completed initial LTE build-outs will shift their investments to small cells, which will help meet data-capacity demands.

 Many of the trends affecting communications ASSPs also influence sales of embedded processors.
 Communications is the largest application for embedded processors and has a mixed outlook.
 A significant portion of processor sales is for use in base stations, and shipments of macro base stations are expected to decline through the forecast period.
 On the other hand, we expect embedded-processor revenue from switches, routers, and security equipment will grow substantially.
 Thus, wireless infrastructure creates a drag on overall revenue from communications applications.